 - Disrupt or delay the proceedings

-Advisers not complying with university hearing procedures may be removed from the meeting or judicial proceedings.
+Advisers not complying with university hearing procedures may be removed from the meeting or conduct proceedings.

 What if I fail to schedule a meeting or show up for my meeting?